vuongducphuong/documentation/content/applications/sales/crm/acquire_leads/send_quotes.rst

 ===============

 When you qualify a lead into an opportunity you will most likely need to send them a quotation.
-You can directly do this in the CRM App with Odoo.
+You can directly do this in the CRM App with Leansoft.

 .. image:: send_quotes/send_quotes01.png
     :align: center